lmfit/lmfit-py/_sources/model.txt

 initial value will always be available for the parameter.

-Initializing values with :meth:`make_params`
+Initializing values with :meth:`Model.make_params`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When creating parameters with :meth:`make_params` you can specify initial
+When creating parameters with :meth:`Model.make_params` you can specify initial
 values.
 To do this, use keyword arguments for the parameter names and
 initial values::